mw0/MLnotebooks/multiClass/README.md

 The complement naive Bayes model produces worse results than the three above it, but the training time is a very speedy 3 seconds.
 In cases where f<sub>1</sub> ~ 0.79 is acceptable, the training effort makes this a winner.
 Intermediate in results is a early version of a bidirectional LSTM model.
-To date, only 6 experiments have been run, varying maximum words per comment, and dropout fractions.
+To date, a modest count of experiments have been run, varying maximum words per comment, and dropout fractions.
-There are many ways to modify the model architecture, and tune macro-parameters.
+These have been repeated for model architectures that do and do not have a second LSTM layer following the bidirectional LSTM layer.
 For more information, see [bidirectional LSTM](BidirectionalLSTM.md).

 <table>